Team-LANS/luups-map/README.md

 flask data seed
 ```

-Seed data is generated from `data/venues.csv`.
+Seed data is generated from `data/venues.sql`, which in turn can be generated from `data/venues.csv` using
+[convertcsv.com](http://convertcsv.com/csv-to-sql.htm).
 Venues must be added manually to this CSV.
 In order to retrieve
-the geo-locations of new venues run
+the geo-locations of new venues and add them to the CSV run:

 ```bash
 flask data update